Have you discovered the Netflix Original Documentary series Chef’s Table yet?

 But just as often, especially if you dig a little deeper, you’ll learn that the actual impact of technology on marketing fails in comparison to the razzle-dazzle of the tools themselves.

-We’re all too familiar with expensive contextual marketing tech that Bob couldn’t stop talking about that’s now become a very expensive tool for sending emails.
+We’re all too familiar with expensive contextual marketing tech – that Bob from Marketing couldn’t stop raving about – that’s now become a very expensive way of sending emails.

 Very much like sustainable farming.

-Any successful transformation, at its roots, solves a problem, adds value and uses technology as a tool to do it efficiently.
+Any successful transformation solves a problem, adds value and uses technology as a tool to do it efficiently.

-When it fails it’s often because the process was started to find room for a technology to exist without a clear purpose.
+When it fails it’s often because the process to find room for a technology was started without a clear purpose.

-Why did you take email marketing into use?
-Or why do you think investing in Salesforce is a smart move?
+Why did you start using email marketing?
+Why do you think investing in Salesforce is a smart move?

-Rest assured there’s a tool available out there that can take care of any mechanical task for you.
-It can do it faster and cheaper and probably even replace you.
+Whatever your need, there’s a tool out there that can take care of any mechanical task for you.
+It can do it faster and cheaper than you and probably even replace you.
 But it’s short sighted to get a tool just for faster and cheaper.

-What you should be thinking is what type of tool can help you get closer to your audience, help you understand and fulfil their needs and helps you serve them better.
+What you should be thinking about is which tool can help you get closer to your audience.
+What tool can help you understand and fulfil their needs and as a result helps you serve them better.

 Marketing transformations don’t have to be massive to get out of control.

 Remember: you’re transforming the way your organisation works and the way people do their day-to-day jobs, not just buying a tool to make it all more cost-effective.
 You will need help, you will need tools and you’ll need others to share their skills and time with you to navigate through this successfully.